oknozor/toml-bombadil/website/content/docs/profiles-and-themes/profile-variables.md

 # ...
 ```

-Here is our bombadil config :
+Here is our bombadil config:
 ```toml
 dotfile_dir = "bombadil-example"